UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-18-team06-object-generation-from-sketch.md

 Judging from the synthesized images of zebra, we can see that the original model's generation is siginificantly affected by the incorrect body ratio of the sketch.
 This is because the original model was trained on edge maps which do not have as many variations as the sketch.
 The outputs of both 1e-3 and 2e-4 tend to retain the correct body ratio better.
 Although the synthesized images look decent, the corresponding edge map pinpoints some drawbacks of using our new data.
 Since our new data replace the edge maps with sketches, some details and textual information are dropped.
 This leads to that both 1e-3 and 2e-4 did a poor job in synthesizing the complicated parts like head.
 We can also observe several incomplete and artifact parts in the model using new dataset.
 We suspect that this is because the sketches in the training samples are fragmentary and thus misguide the model.
 We will discuss more on the dataset quality in the Discussion section.

 **Training from sketch with new data vs finetuned** <br>
-We finetune the pretrained model with our new dataset.
+We finetuned the pretrained model with our new dataset.
 From the edge map, we can see that finetuning keeps the detailed information.
 Therefore, compared to training from sketch, finetuned version better generate more detailed heads.
 On the contrary, affected by the quality of our sketch, finetuned model tends to generate more incomplete patches.

 #### Failure cases

 ![EC-Structure]({{ '/assets/images/06/failed.png' | relative_url }})
 {: style="width:70%; margin-left:15%;"}
-<center><i>Fig.8 Examples of failed outputs of all four models</i></center>
+<center><i>Fig.6 Examples of failed outputs of all four models</i></center>
 <br>

 All four models did a poor job in synthesizing cats and dogs.
 There are two major reasons for this.
 First is cats' and dogs' generation requires more detailed information, making it a more difficult task.
 Second, the ground truth images of cats and dogs are already very poor.
 The cats and dogs images are much more diverse.
 Many of them are of weird orientations and poses, making the models fail to learn representative features.